top of page

 All our Gaming PC's have been fitted with an Nvidia graphics card, this makes running high end games possible as it produces the image on the screen when gaming.
 You need to connect the PC to the monitor with either a HDMI, DP, or DVI cable through the graphics card, not the motherboard back plate.

-Every machine has Windows 10 home and all the Graphics Card Drivers and updates installed.
-You will need to activate your copy of Windows 10 home and this can be done by getting a licence key online.
+Every machine has either Windows 10 home or Windows 11 home and all the Graphics Card Drivers and updates installed.
+You will need to activate your Windows licence key and this can be done by getting a licence key online.

-Please follow this link to a website where you can buy this key.
+Please follow this link to a website where you can buy a Windows 10 licence key.

 To activate the licence key click on the start menu and type ‘Activation Settings’.
 Open the App by clicking on the blue tick and click on Change product key.
 Enter the activation key in here.